EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 {:.no_toc}
 ### Pro tips:
 - Reserva Natural Cueva del Indio
   - Do not park at the ["main"]() parking.
 This is a tourist scam and not an official or governmental parking.
-It is just a local resident who make people pay to use the parking and access the Reserve.
+It is just a local resident who make people pay to use the parking and access the Reserve, which is officially free.
+Rather, go [there]() to park.
+There is a little hidden path between the trees that brings you to the beach.
+From there, you can explore to the left and the right, for free.
   - Get good shoes and explore the coast past the main area.
 - Manantial Tortuguero Spring: Just skip it!
 - La Placita: